eon01/hostFilter/README.md

 #Compatibility
 GNU bash, version 4.2.37(1)-release (GNU/Linux)
+This script will not work if you will not install SED .

 #Bugs
 This script is tested and works fine but in case of bug, run this command in root mode :